conda/conda/docs/source/intro.rst

 Update Anaconda to latest version
 ---------------------------------

-To update to the latest version of Anaconda, you must first ensure you have the latest version of ``conda``:
+To update to the latest version of Anaconda, it is best to first ensure you have the latest version of ``conda``:

 .. code-block:: bash